IgKh/katvan/README.md

 This build does not include spell checking dictionaries.
 You'll need to download hunsepll dictionaries for any desired languages (as a pair of `.dic` and `.aff` files), and save them to the `hunspell` sub-directory next to the main executable file.
 See the hunspell [README](https://github.com/hunspell/hunspell?tab=readme-ov-file#dictionaries) page for locations to get dictionaries from.

+### macOS

+Due to various reasons, there are no pre-built binaries available for macOS.
+Users should compile from source on every machine they intend to run Katvan on; see instructions below.
+Note that the full Xcode installation is not required - the command line tools are sufficient.
+Katvan on macOS uses the system's spell checker, so no particular setup is required on that front.

 ### From Source

 To compile and install Katvan from source code, you'll need: